volegas/todo_nuxt-firebase/README.md

 ### Making the chat application
     - The server for the app is made using NodeJS and SocketIO
-    - The client is made on VueJS and the routing i
+    - The client is made on VueJS and the routing is handled by vue-router
+#### The chatrooms